tdunn891/spacex-dashboard/README.md

 #### Skeleton

-The most easy to understand content - 'Launches By Rocket' - is located the top left of the page where the eye will naturally land first.
-The next chart - 'Launch Success' features simple, intiuitive two bar chart - green: success, red: failure.
-Once this foundational understanding is achieved, the user can see that the colours representing the rocket names are synchronised across the the next 2 charts - 'Launches By Year' and 'Launches By Site'.
+The easiest chart to understand - 'Launches by Rocket' - is located at the top left of the page where the eye will naturally land first.
+The next chart - 'Launch Success' features simple, intuitive two bar chart - green: success, red: failure.
+Once this foundational understanding is achieved, the user can see that the colours representing the rocket names are synchronised across the next 2 charts - 'Launches by Year' and 'Launches by Site'.

-Similarly in the Payload Analysis dashboard, the most basic chart 'Payloads by Type' is presented first, followed by 'Payloads by Orbit', then 'Payloads by Manufacturer'
+Similarly, in the Payload Analysis dashboard, the most basic chart 'Payloads by Type' is presented first, followed by 'Payloads by Orbit', then 'Payloads by Manufacturer'.

 ##### Wireframes